US Region

 Platform: Cisco ASA

-In order to redirect the traffic to SFR (FirePOWER) module Modular Policy Framework (MPF) needs to be used.
-MPF is responsible for directing the production traffic to ASA FirePOWER modules which is optional by design but of course essential for next generation firewall functions.
+To redirect the traffic to the SFR (FirePOWER) module Modular Policy Framework (MPF) needs to be used.
+MPF is responsible for directing the production traffic to ASA FirePOWER modules which is optional by design but essential for next-generation firewall functions.

-To start passing traffic via the SFR module you need to specify the access list that will describe the traffic being redirected (permit statement redirects traffic, deny does not).
+To start passing traffic via the SFR module you need to specify the access list that describes the traffic being redirected (permit statement redirects traffic, deny does not).
 The below example redirects all traffic (any) to the module:

 access-list SFR_REDIRECT extended permit ip any any